jlmelville/dbsmoketest/README.md

 ## Why?
 In his excellent book Gradle in Action, Benjamin Muschko provides some useful tasks for smoke testing web apps via HTTP.
-You can extend these ideas quite easily to attempting to smoke test a database by connecting via JDBC and then executing a simple query.
+You can extend these ideas quite easily to smoke testing a database by connecting via JDBC and then executing a simple query.

 What makes this a bit trickier is that you need to make sure that the JDBC drivers get loaded at the correct time.
-A straightforward solution is to add the following the your `build.gradle` whenever you want to load a JDBC driver:
+A straightforward solution is to add the following to your `build.gradle` whenever you want to load a JDBC driver:

 ```Gradle
 repositories {